bmstu-iu9/refal-5-lambda/README.en.md

 > _Translation to English of this hunk of README.md is prepared by_
 > **Mary Yenokyan <meric1996@mail.ru>** _at 2018-01-23_

+`NextNumber` function was written in C++.
+In fact, standard language library as a whole was written on Refal-5λ with such native pastes as arithmetic, input and output and so on.

+### Inclusion of the files

+Language support `$INCLUDE` key word allowing to include the another text file content in the current entity (it must've `.refi` extension).
+File name in the form of composite characters in quotation marks shall be situated after key word.

+    $INCLUDE "LibraryEx";

+    /* later Map, Sort, LoadFile etc. can be used in the code. */

+## Installation

+Compiler can be installed into the system by downloading from [simple-refal-distrib.git][1] repository, or [simple-refal.git][1].
+Executable file of compiler will be available to you in the first case (half-compiled like C++ source code), full source code in the second case.
+In both cases, the installation above will be the same.

+### Windows Installation

+1. Start `bootstrap.bat`.
+Script will create the `c-plus-plus.conf.bat` file in which proposed to mention the C++ compiler used.
+2. Specify С++ compiler in `c-plus-plus.conf.bat` file (Set `CPPLINEE` environment variable with command line prefix and `-O3`, `-Wall` options et al. Install `PATH` variable there if you need.)
+3. Start `bootstrap.bat` again for building compiler.
+Script will launch, by default, the complete set of automatic tests it may take several dozen minutes (according to machine and C++ compiler).
+For starting without tests perform a `bootstrap.bat --no-tests`.
+4. Add appeared directory `bin` to the directory list an environment variable `PATH`.
+5. You can use `srmake` or `srefc` commands compiling programs on Simple Refal.
+   See section 5 [user guide](doc/manul.pdf) for compiler using (The Manual is a little dated.)

+### Installation on UNIX-like (Linux, macOS, Cygwin, MinGW)

+Installation similar to Windows installation except that GCC specify in the configurations file by default.

+1. Start the bootstrap.sh  for compiler building.
+GCC compiler building and running all tests  will be implemented.
+For passing tests use `bootstrap.sh --no-tests`.
+In both cases `c-plus-plus.conf.sh`, configuration file will be created in witch  will be specify GCC by default.
+2. If you want to use another C++ compiler edit `c-plus-plus.conf.sh` file and if necessary restart the build.
+3. Add appeared directory `bin` to the directory list an environment variable `PATH`.
+4. You can use `srmake` or `srefc` commands compiling programs on simple Refal.
+   See section 5 [user guide](doc/manul.pdf) for compiler using (The Manual is a little dated.)

+## Licence

+The compiler distributed throughout BSD licence with a reservation concerning the components of standard library and runtime that may be distributed in binary form without definition of compiler copyrighting.
+In absence of reservation for compiled programs the compiler copyright would have to be specified.
+It wasn't rational.

+> _Translation to English of this hunk of README.md is prepared by_
+> **Anastasia Dudkina <anastasia.vlad2014@yandex.ru>** _at 2018-02-08_

 [1]: https://github.com/Mazdaywik/simple-refal-distrib.git
 [2]: https://github.com/Mazdaywik/simple-refal.git
 [3]: http://www.botik.ru/pub/local/scp/refal5/